sunyumail93/PipeRNAseq/README.md

     └── Data2.RNAseq/
         ...

-#You can also run MultiQC under the project directory (outside all Data.RNAseq folders) to summarize the results:
+#You can also run MultiQC under the project directory (outside all Data.RNAseq folders) to summarize the results
 #See more details: https://multiqc.info/
+#Deactivate the current env:
+conda deactivate

+#Activate multiqc env and run it:
+conda activate multiqc_env
 multiqc .

 ```